Medical Records Clerk Salary

 Popular Skills for Medical Records Clerk

-Medical Records Clerks report using a pretty varied skill set on the job.
-Most notably, skills in Data Entry, Records Management, HIPAA Compliance, and Electronic Medical Records (EMR) are correlated to pay that is above average.
-Skills that pay less than market rate include Medical Coding.
-A tool kit that includes Medical Records also typically contains Filing and Data Entry.
-It is often found that people who know Electronic Medical Records are, more often than not, also skilled in Data Entry and Filing.
+Medical Records Clerks seem to exploit a large range of skills on the job.
+Most notably, skills in Data Entry, Electronic Medical Records, HIPAA Compliance, and Records Management are correlated to pay that is above average.
+At the other end of the pay range are skills like Scheduling.
+Most people experienced in Medical Records also know Filing and Data Entry.
+It is often found that people who know Electronic Medical Records are also skilled in Data Entry and Filing.

 Pay by Experience Level for Medical Records Clerk